 Hand and wrist fractures occur when one or more bones in the hand or wrist break.
 In the hand, this includes small finger bones as well as the metacarpals, the long bones within the palm.
-Wrist fractures include breaks in the small bones of the wrist or a distal radius fracture, the larger of the two bones in the forearm and the most commonly broken bone in the arm.
+Wrist fractures include breaks in the small bones of the wrist or a distal radius fracture, the larger of the two bones in the forearm.
+A distal radius fracture is the most commonly broken bone in the arm.

 Hand and wrist fractures can happen to anyone at any age.
 They’re often the result of:

 - Falling onto an outstretched hand

 - A crushing or twisting injury

 How do you know you have a Hand or Wrist Fractures?

 Depending on the break, symptoms can include:

 - Immediate and severe pain

 - Movement limitations or complete inability to move